 “It’s Simon Loftus on the phone, he says he’s a chum of John Hegarty.”

-At the time I had a cottage in Suffolk, so I knew of Adnams and although they were pretty small, I thought they were quite classy.
+I had a cottage in Suffolk, so I knew of Adnams, although they were pretty small, I thought they were quite classy.

 It was all so fiddly and small.

-Behind the Brewery was the North Sea.
+About 90ft behind the brewery was the North Sea.

-They needed to look sophisticated.
+But they also needed to look sophisticated.